How to contribute to the megathread

 If you're going to be editing a portion of the megathread "owned" by another member (owned meaning they are in charge of it's content or it's highly relevant to them) you should contact them prior to pushing your changes.

 In an attempt to keep a consistent style, please refer to the Style Guide for general formatting notes.
-This file is unpublished and only available to editors, open in Obsidian after cloning to view.
+This file is unpublished and only available to editors, open in Obsidian/editor of your choice after cloning to view.